mabukoush1/devops-task/docs/README.md

- - Fork the task repo to your GitHub account, using whatever language you like to create an application that print hello world, and create a DockerHub account to push images on it later on.
+ - Fork the task repo to your GitHub account, using whatever language you like to create a web-application that print hello world, and create a DockerHub account to push images on it later on.

  - The application should have a non relational db, Redis and your core